THE PRODUCERS OF THE MADAGASCAR PAVILION PROJECT AT LA BIENNALE DI VENEZIA

 The roles between the partners and actors in this project were divided as follows:

-The Commissionner is the Ministry of Culture of Madagascar
+The Commissionner is the Ministry of Communication and Culture of the Republic of Madagascar

 The artist is Joël Andrianomearisoa